 Typical issues which you will consider include: What is the difference between civil and criminal law?
 Is the law sufficiently clear for us to know whether we are breaking it?
 Do legally unqualified magistrates really know what they are doing?
 And how do you become a lawyer?

-In addition to the standard College entry requirements (see below), this course requires students to have achieved grade 5 or above in GCSE English Language.
+In addition to the standard College entry requirements, this particular course requires students to have achieved grade 5 or above in GCSE English Language.

 Whether the student intends to pursue a future in the law itself or has merely a passing interest, the pervasiveness of law means that it is a highly valued area of education for all careers.
 The discipline and approach developed during the study of law will prepare you for a large variety of careers.
 These might include finance, commerce, journalism, politics, civil service, local government and business management.